Sasha-creator-tech/Web3/README.md

 # Web3

-Deployment of the simple contract with constructor with arguments using Web3.js, truffle, ropsten and truffle-hdwallet-provider
+Deployment of the simple contract with constructor with arguments using Web3.js, truffle, ropsten, infura and truffle-hdwallet-provider

 https://ropsten.etherscan.io/